MicrosoftLearning/Microsoft-365-Copilot-Immersion-Experience/index.md

 ### [Task 2: Draft a document using Microsoft 365 Copilot in Word](https://microsoftlearning.github.io/Microsoft-365-Copilot-Immersion-Experience/Instructions/Labs/PubSec/Task_2.html)

-Using **Copilot in Word**, draft a briefing of key findings from the People Matters Survey to present at an upcoming employee town hall.
+Using **Copilot in Word**, draft a briefing of key findings from the People Matter Survey to present at an upcoming employee town hall.
 This summary should be engaging and easy to understand, highlighting positive trends, areas of growth, and actionable steps the organization is taking.

 ### [Task 3: Collaborate using Pages](https://microsoftlearning.github.io/Microsoft-365-Copilot-Immersion-Experience/Instructions/Labs/PubSec/Task_3.html)